 Our experienced staff members, many of whom have specialized training in therapeutic techniques and treating a myriad of co-occurring conditions, assess clients’ needs on an ongoing basis and can recommend additional interventions if they are determined to be conducive to a client’s recovery.

-Because we realize that the recovery process does not end with the completion of residential treatment, Montecatini purposefully begins preparing our clients for discharge on the day they are admitted to our program.
-Many of our clients transition to our partial hospitalization program (PHP) after completing our residential treatment, and then step down to our intensive outpatient program (IOP) after completing PHP.
+Because we realize that the recovery process does not end with the completion of residential rehab, Montecatini purposefully begins preparing our clients for discharge on the day they are admitted to our program.
+Many of our clients transition to our partial hospitalization program (PHP) after completing our residential rehab, and then step down to our intensive outpatient program (IOP) after completing PHP.
 Each client’s primary therapist determines and coordinates the most appropriate follow-up and aftercare services, and alumni of our program are welcome to attend our weekly support groups and Alumni Events and Celebrations for a long as they wish.
 Our goal is to help our clients return to lives that are not only functional, but joyful and deeply supported as well.